-Thermal technology dominated the WtE market in 2018 owing to the increasing developments in the technologies of incineration and gasification, as well as the increasing amount of waste generated especially from the growing economies of Asia-Pacific.
+Thermal technology is expected to dominate the waste-to-energy market in 2019 owing to the increasing development in the incineration and gasification technologies, as well as the increasing amount of waste generated, especially from the growing economies of Asia-Pacific.

-Asia-Pacific dominated the market across the globe with majority of demand coming from countries such as China and Japan.
+Asia-Pacific dominated the market across the globe, with the majority of demand coming from China and Japan.

 Scope of the Report